 The militancy of the Declaration, therefore, lies in its prioritization of the A5 as opposed to the broader community of eight Arctic states and the PPs.
 The latter were not consulted about the Declaration and Russia’s actions regarding the mapping and surveying of the Arctic seabed, provided further impetus to other A5 members such as Denmark and Norway and later Canada.
-The Canadian government under then Prime Minister Stephen Harper became particularly belligerent about Canadian Arctic sovereignty.
+The Canadian government under then Prime Minister Stephen Harper became particularly belligerent about Canadian Arctic sovereignty (Burke, 2017).
 The United States, as a non-signatory, was also collecting relevant data off the Alaskan continental shelf and accepts as customary international law the relevant provisions of UNCLOS.
-Geographically, the Arctic Ocean between 2007-2015 attracted a surge of investment in mapping and oceanographic/geological analysis for the expressed purpose of making formal submissions to the CLCS.
+Geographically, the Arctic Ocean between 2007-2015 attracted a surge of investment in mapping and oceanographic/geological analysis for the expressed purpose of making formal submissions to the CLCS (Jensen, 2016).

 More than ever, the Arctic Ocean was actively imagined in the 2008 Declaration as a volumetric space.
 With distinct opportunities for the A5 to steward and securitize its surface, columnar and subterranean dimensions:

 The Arctic Ocean is a unique ecosystem, which the five coastal states have a stewardship role in protecting.
-Experience has shown how shipping disasters and subsequent pollution of the marine environment may cause irreversible disturbance of the ecological balance and major harm to the livelihoods of local inhabitants and indigenous communities.
+Experience has shown how shipping disasters and subsequent pollution of the marine environment may cause irreversible disturbance of the ecological balance and major harm to the livelihoods of local inhabitants and indigenous communities (Ilulissat Declaration, 2008).

 The reference to ‘indigenous communities’ appears opportunistic given that PPs were not formally represented at the meeting in May 2008.
 The Declaration in effect takes for granted existing legal and geopolitical structures, while extending the role of the A5 to manage water, fauna, and indigenous communities potentially affected by adverse developments in the Arctic marine environment.
 The livelihoods of indigenous peoples are to be protected and assimilated into the national security/stewardship concerns of the A5.

-What the Declaration did provoke was immediate upset within the three Arctic states (Finland, Iceland and Sweden) not invited.
+The Declaration did provoke immediate upset within the three uninvited Arctic states (Finland, Iceland and Sweden).
 This schism was reinforced further by a follow up A5 meeting in Canada in 2010.
-Iceland, in particular, was reported to have been the most upset at this particular expression of militant geopolitics – eager itself to assert its credentials as an Arctic Ocean coastal state because of geographical proximity.
+Iceland, in particular, was reported to have been the most upset at this particular expression of militant geopolitics – eager itself to assert its credentials as an Arctic Ocean coastal state because of geographical proximity (Dodds and Ingimundarson, 2013).
 Intriguingly, the 2010 A5 meeting was revealed as a divisive affair because the then Secretary of State Hillary Clinton criticised Canadian hosts for failing to invite representatives from indigenous organizations to the meeting in Chelsea, Quebec.
-The meeting also highlighted the very different qualities of the A5 itself – the United States as the least engaged ‘Arctic nation’, Canada and Russia as the most enthusiastic Arctic Ocean coastal state representatives, Norway’s presence largely due to its sovereignty over Svalbard (with disputes ongoing about how far Norway’s sovereign rights extend from the coastline as noted in the 1920 Spitzbergen Treaty) and Denmark representing the interests of Greenland (which had recently secured further autonomy over sub-surface resources from Denmark in 2009).
+The meeting also highlighted the very different qualities of the A5 itself – the United States as the least engaged ‘Arctic nation’, Canada and Russia as the most enthusiastic Arctic Ocean coastal state representatives, Norway’s presence largely due to its sovereignty over Svalbard (with disputes ongoing about how far Norway’s sovereign rights extend from the coastline as noted in the 1920 Spitzbergen Treaty) and Denmark representing the interests of Greenland (which had recently secured further autonomy over sub-surface resources from Denmark in 2009) (Gad, 2014).